mcihadkurel/Stayintouch/README.md

     rpsec --format documentation
 ```

-> Tests will be added by Microverse students.
-There are no tests for initial features in order to make sure that students write all tests from scratch.
+> Tests will be added in other milestones.
+There are no tests for initial features.

 ### Deployment